 The company memory is the most important asset of your company.
-It is the core of the knowledge your organization has collected throughout the years: decisions, processes, operations, your value promise, your clients’ information, your databases, your insights.
-This is not a new concept – it has been around the knowledge management discipline for at least 25 years.
-With the increasingly close relationship of technology and business, there are new factors that have come into play in terms of preserving valuable information and data in digital services and channels.
+It is the core of the knowledge your organization has collected throughout the years: decisions, processes, operations, your value promise, your client's information, your databases, and your insights.
+This is not a new concept – it has been around in the knowledge management discipline for at least 25 years.
+With the increasingly close relationship between technology and business, there are new factors that have come into play in terms of preserving valuable information and data in digital services and channels.

 Highly performative employees usually become informal repositories of information and are crucial for operations.
 But shifting jobs is more frequent than ever.
-Generation-Z and centennials employees are known for their ambition and how rapidly they aspire to run through the ladder to the higher levels of hierarchy.
-On top of this, frequent changes in leadership, caused by the ever-changing challenges of markets and industries, can also affect how valuable information is both preserved (and even what the concept of “valuable” means to the company).
-While this is a cultural change that will affect how we structure organizations and the promise they made to employees, it raises the risk on how dependable organizations and companies can be with the “repository” nature that a particular performative good employee brings.
+Generation Z and centennial employees are known for their ambition and how rapidly they aspire to run through the ladder to the higher levels of the hierarchy.
+On top of this, frequent changes in leadership, caused by the ever-changing challenges of markets and industries, can also affect how valuable information is preserved (and even what the concept of "valuable" means to the company).
+While this is a cultural change that will affect how we structure organizations and the promise they make to employees, it raises the risk of how dependable organizations and companies can be with the "repository" nature that a particular performative good employee brings.
 This issue also has another layer: Megill makes the distinction between tangible (databases, reports, etc.) and intangible knowledge (culture, tricks-of-the-trade, hacks, etc.).
-If people are no longer spending enough time on a company to create and collect the intangible knowledge needed to grease up and smooth our operations, how will this affect our company growth in the long term?
-Think about the gig economy, where big tech companies track data and KPIs, but don’t necessarily have access to the “intangible” information that their partners and collaborators generate every day.
+If people are no longer spending enough time on a company to create and collect the intangible knowledge needed to grease up and smooth our operations, how will this affect our company's growth in the long term?
+Think about the gig economy, where big tech companies track data and KPIs but don't necessarily have access to the "intangible” information that their partners and collaborators generate every day.
 Implicit knowledge is where your organizational culture is rooted.

-Like we said in the beginning, Megill’s thoughts on knowledge management are still eerily accurate, if only ramped up by the complexity and acceleration of the digital time we live.
-There’s a huge responsibility of leadership towards preserving the company memory and its one source of truth not only to avoid a halt in operations or increasing productivity, but also in allowing the company to scale and grow as much as it can.
+Like we said in the beginning, Megill's thoughts on knowledge management are still eerily accurate if only ramped up by the complexity and acceleration of the digital time we live.
+There's a huge responsibility of leadership towards preserving the company's memory and its one source of truth not only to avoid a halt in operations or increase productivity but also to allow the company to scale and grow as much as it can.

-What happens if you lose or damage your company memory?
-You won’t have the knowledge needed to operate or to run your organization as you did before.
-Like choosing paths while being blindfolded or trying to win a race when you are stuck in the mud, losing your company memory is not being able to rely on every shortcut or advantage you have built over time to make better decisions.
+What happens if you lose or damage your company's memory?
+You won't have the knowledge needed to operate or run your organization as you did before.
+Like choosing paths while being blindfolded or trying to win a race when you are stuck in the mud, losing your company memory is not being able to rely on every shortcut or advantage, you have built over time to make better decisions.
 At the same time, there can be a price to pay since your company cannot operate without that missing crucial piece of knowledge.
-Whether it be re-documenting, re-learning or re-creating, it can cost you time, effort and money.
+Whether it be re-documenting, re-learning, or re-creating, it can cost you time, effort, and money.